-(3) For conditions 4.10.7(1)e, f, g, or h above, the District will make reasonable effort to advise the water user of intent to terminate water service.
+For conditions 4.10.7(1)e, f, g, or h above, the District will make reasonable effort to advise the water user of intent to terminate water service.
 Then, the District will terminate the water service and lock the service valve in the closed position.
 Water service will not be reinstated until correction of all violations has been approved by the District.
+Reinstation of service will be subject to restoration charges.
 Failure to correct the violations may result in permanent termination of water service in accordance with Section 14, ENFORCEMENT AND PENALTIES.